 Habitat for Humanity Cabarrus County in Concord, North Carolina, just completed the first tiny house of its kind in the state, possibly nationwide.
-Weighing in at 488 square feet, the one bedroom house is handicap compliant with a wheelchair turning radius in every room, and built to high energy efficiency standards.
+Weighing in at 488 square feet, the one-bedroom house is handicap compliant with a wheelchair turning radius in every room, and built to high energy efficiency standards.

 “It all started a couple of years ago when I started looking for an alternative for myself to the 1750 square foot home I currently own,“ says Shirley Kennerly, Family Services Coordinator for Habitat Cabarrus.
 While researching smaller homes, she stumbled across the tiny house concept and was intrigued.
-Not only did she find a dwelling alternative that will suit her needs eventually, but found an answer for an applicant population consisting mostly older singles and couples on fixed incomes.
+Not only did she find a dwelling alternative that will suit her needs eventually, but found an answer for an applicant population consisting mostly of older singles and couples on fixed incomes.
 Shirley had to decline these applicants more often than not, due to very low income.

 Tiny House, Big Impact

 And so it began.
 Shirley and Dene Dawson, Program Manager and contractor for Habitat Cabarrus, teamed up to make a tiny house happen in Cabarrus County.
 After two years of research, proposals, talking with Kannapolis City officials, the North Carolina Housing Finance Agency (NCHFA), System Vision, sponsors and donors, the project broke ground in February 2015.
 Volunteers went to work and the house was completed in July 2015.

 Barbara, the new homeowner, is delighted!
 Disabled, she was homeless and in a shelter after a separation.
 She moved into her brother’s basement for a while, and she applied for a home with Habitat Cabarrus.
 Barbara qualified for transitional housing and was accepted into the homeownership program a year later.